dapr/cli/README.md

 Publish a message:

 The `--pubsub` parameter takes in the name of the pub/sub.
-The default name of the pub/sub configed by the CLi is "pubsub".
+The default name of the pub/sub configed by the CLI is "pubsub".

 Publish a message: